ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 Edit [/etc/crypttab](https://linux.die.net/man/5/crypttab) and add an entry with your `encrypted` (raw) partition.
 In this example - `/dev/sdb2`.
-> IMPORTANT: Since the device name will likely be different on the Raspberry Pi, make sure to use the name that will be found on the Pi.
+> :warning: __NOTE:__ Since the device name will likely be different on the Raspberry Pi, make sure to use the name that will be found on the Pi.
 Do not use UUIDs since cryptsetup will try to play smart and resolve them to a device name at _build_ time.
 ```sh
 crypted  /dev/mmcblk0p2  none  luks
 ```